hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

     Then: It should return status code 201 (Created)

-2. Given: A ParkingBoy id "pbId": "number" and a ParkingLot id "plId": "number" where "pbId" does not exist for a id of a parking boy in the server
+2. Given: A ParkingBoy id "pbId": "number" and a ParkingLot id "plId": "number" where "pbId" does not exist as an id of a parking boy in the server

     When: POST to /parkingboys/{pbId}/parkinglots/{plId}

     Then: It should return status code 400 (Bad Request)

-3. Given: A ParkingBoy id "pbId": "number" and a ParkingLot id "plId": "number" where "plId" does not exist for a id of a parking lot in the server
+3. Given: A ParkingBoy id "pbId": "number" and a ParkingLot id "plId": "number" where "plId" does not exist as an id of a parking lot in the server

     When: POST to /parkingboys/{pbId}/parkinglots/{plId}